Battjmo/studyguidenotes/JS.md

 can add to prototype with object.prototype.x = stuff || object.prototype = {new stuff} to overwrite

 f.prototype = { constructor: f }

+obj2 = new obj.constructor() creates object from instance of object without knowing it's constructor, if constructor hasn't been modified.